 Data Explorer - Data Sources tab

 The Data Sources tab is used to locate remote data servers or local files for display in McIDAS-V. Once the type of data source is selected, a chooser with the appropriate selection criteria is displayed.
 Satellite -> Imagery is chosen above, and the Satellite -> Imagery chooser is displayed.
-Other data source types are the HYDRA multi-spectral display, Radar, Point Observations, Gridded Data, General files, and the McIDAS-X bridge.
+Other data source types are the HYDRA multi-spectral display, Radar, Point Observations, Gridded Data and General files.

 Data Explorer - Field Selector tab